13 Natural Ways to Help Ease Arthritis Pain

-Arthritis is classified as a complex family of musculoskeletal disorders with many causes, not yet fully understood — and of which there are currently no cures.
-When joint cartilage wears away, bone rubs against bone, which causes osteoarthritis, a very painful condition for the sufferer.
-While arthritis includes more than 100 different diseases or conditions that destroy joints, bones, muscles, cartilage and other connective tissues there are ways to help ease pain, and naturally.
+Arthritis is classified as a complex family of musculoskeletal disorders with many causes, not yet fully understood – and of which there are currently no cures.
+Symptoms may occur in the back, knees, hips, or other joints.
+When joint cartilage wears away, bone rubs against bone, which causes osteoarthritis, which is a very painful condition.
+While arthritis includes more than 100 different diseases or conditions that destroy joints, bones, muscles, cartilage and other connective tissues, there are treatment options to help ease the pain with drugs like NSAIDs.
+It is also possible to treat the pain naturally.

 Naturopathic Physician and A Place for Mom nutrition expert, Dr. Lindsay Jones-Born comments: “Diet and nutrition have the ability to affect gene expression and have a direct effect on one’s health and overall well-being.
 To help ease arthritis suffering, adding-in anti-inflammatory foods into one’s diet is one of the safest and most effective routes to accomplish this effect.”

 In honor of National Bone and Joint Health Week, Dr. Jones-Born provides 13 tips on how to help ease arthritis pain using natural remedies:

 1. Weight Loss

 Losing weight is an obvious natural remedy, but it can often be difficult to accomplish because any simple movement can be painful.
 This may lead sufferers to want to limit any activity at all.
-But if you are overweight or obese, losing weight can help take pressure off your joints and ease symptoms.
-Not moving enough can worsen the symptoms of arthritis, leading to increased swelling and pain.
+But if you are overweight or obese, losing weight can help take the pressure off your joints and ease symptoms, including knee pain.
+A lack of physical activity can worsen the symptoms of arthritis, leading to increased swelling and pain.

-It’s important to keep in mind that range of motion — anything from dancing, swimming, walking or gardening — can help alleviate stiffness and improve flexibility.
+It’s important to keep in mind that range of motion – anything from dancing, swimming, walking or gardening – can help alleviate stiffness and improve flexibility.
 Strengthening muscles through exercises such as lifting weights, can help support and protect joints.
-Endurance exercises are also beneficial as they can help maintain the arteries and heart, which can improve general health and may even decrease the swelling of some joints.
+Endurance exercises are also beneficial as movement can help maintain the arteries and heart.
+Endurance exercises can improve general health and may even decrease the swelling of some joints.

 2. Chiropractic Care